Last updated: 10 June 2026

 In simple terms, the platform manages your money for you.
 You pick an investment style and risk level, and JPMorgan's in-house team builds and manages a globally diversified portfolio of ETFs on your behalf.
 Products on offer include a Stocks and Shares ISA, Lifetime ISA, Junior ISA, Personal Pension, and General Investment Account.

-The platform is authorised and regulated by the Financial Conduct Authority (FCA reference: 552016) and covered by the FSCS up to £85,000 for investment claims.
+The platform is authorised and regulated by the Financial Conduct Authority (FCA reference: 552016).
+Eligible investments are protected up to £85,000 per person per FCA-authorised firm by the FSCS.
 So you're dealing with a well-regulated, well-known name, which matters when you're trusting someone with your savings.

 First impressions of the platform